guerilla7/CyberMoE/README.md

 - Download the current file for backup or transfer.
 - Upload a JSONL file and choose Append or Replace.
 Replace requires a confirmation checkbox, and uploads are validated with a minimal schema before being written.

+## Themes and Appearance

+The app supports multiple themes:
+- Light mode (default Streamlit theme)
+- Dark mode (optimized for readability)
+- System preference (follows OS settings)

+Change the theme using the "💫 Appearance" section in the sidebar.
+All visualizations and components are theme-aware and will update automatically.
+See `THEME_GUIDE.md` for more details on theming support.

 ## Large Files and Git LFS

 This repo uses Git LFS to store large artifacts like model checkpoints and some datasets.
 The patterns are configured in `.gitattributes` (e.g., `checkpoints/**`, `data/**`, `*.pt`, `*.csv`, `*.jsonl`).
 Collaborators should set up Git LFS locally to avoid pointer files and 100MB push limits on GitHub.